What Is The Decimal Of 1/8

 • Q: How do I convert a decimal back to a fraction?

 • A: To convert a decimal back to a fraction, write the decimal as a fraction with a denominator that is a power of 10 (10, 100, 1000, etc.).
 Then simplify the fraction by dividing both the numerator and denominator by their greatest common divisor.
-For example, 0.125 can be written as 125/1000.
+As an example, 0.125 can be written as 125/1000.
 Simplifying this fraction by dividing both numerator and denominator by 125 gives us 1/8.

 • Q: Why is understanding this conversion important?